-If you wanted the tenancy to be short assured rather than assured, you should have given tenants an AT5 form before any tenancy agreement was signed.
+If you wanted the tenancy to be short assured rather than assured, you must have given tenants an AT5 form before any tenancy agreement was signed.

 Tenant Information Pack

-The Tenant Information Pack gives information to tenants in privately rented housing.
+The Tenant Information Pack gave information to tenants with short assured or assured tenancies.

-It tells tenants about their home, tenancy and landlord, and tells them what their responsibilities are (as well as your responsibilities as a landlord).
+It told tenants about their home, tenancy and landlord, and told them about their responsibilities (as well as your responsibilities as a landlord).

 It was your legal duty to give your tenant a Tenant Information Pack by the time they moved into the property.